Accessibility

 Each tag should have a content box listed as a child.
 Select the plus box or arrow to the left of the tag to reveal its content box.
 If the content box is blank, artifact the tag.

-Open the Tags Panel
+Open the Tags Tree

-To open the Tag Panel, go to the menu bar and choose View > Show/Hide > Navigation Panes > Tags.
+Go to the menu bar and choose View > Show/Hide > Navigation Panes > Tags.
 The Tags Panel will appear on the left side of the screen.

 Tip

-Be sure to use Adobe Acrobat Pro and not Adobe Acrobat Reader.
+Be sure to use Adobe Acrobat and not Adobe Acrobat Reader.
 Adobe Acrobat Reader will not have the tools needed to make the necessary changes to your document.

 Review the Tags Tree

-In the open Tags Panel, review the tags tree.
-The tags tree must begin with a "Tags" tag.
+In the open the Accessibility Tags Panel, review the tags tree.
+The accessibility tags tree must begin with a "Tags" tag.
 Select the plus box or arrow to the left of the "Tags" tag to open and close the tags tree.
 Notice some tags may be nested under other tags.
 Selecting the plus box or arrow to the left of any tag will reveal its child tags.

 Tags not Coded Correctly?